Cosmological Constraints from Combining Photometric Galaxy Surveys and Gravitational Wave Observatories: Analysis Setup

 The fiducial large-scale bias for the GW sources is computed for the median redshift of each bin using this parameterization

 from \citet{Peron2023}, who extract tracer power spectra from mock data-sets of GW events and fit them to a model of the true power spectrum.
 The result is the above estimated bias.
 The power spectrum model used in this case neglects third order and scale-dependent contributions, assuming only contributions from the local matter field.
 The same bias parameterization is assumed in all of our setups.
 Bias evolution with redshift (as well as time delay between star formation and binary coalescence) depends on the formation channel that leads to GW events, which is currently uncertain -- in Section \ref{subsubsec:GW_bias} we test the impact of other choices for the GW bias.
+Note that each redshift bin of the GW sample is modelled using a separate GW bias parameter; we \textit{do not} use a fixed bias relation for our analysis.
+All cosmology results below are obtained after varying, and marginalizing over, these bias parameters.
+Therefore, the relation in Equation \eqref{eq:GW_bias} only defines the fiducial bias values around which we compute derivatives for estimating the Fisher matrix.

 We generate the GW clustering angular power spectrum using the same \texttt{jax-cosmo} framework as for LSST.
 This same software also computes the cross-covariance between the GW $C(\ell)$ arrays and the $3\times$2pt probe from LSST.